alesr/alesr.github.io/_tabs/my-tech-path.md

 This role provided a great opportunity to lead the implementation and support my colleagues in learning Go.

 **Tech Stack**: Go, PostgreSQL, Docker, Terraform, Kubernetes, Kafka.

+### Linkerfy (Brazil / Remote)

+I participated in the conception of Linkerfy, a startup that offers minisites integrated with a CRM for sales management.
+In this project, I focused on system design and architecture as a freelancer.
+My responsibilities included designing the overall system architecture to ensure a seamless integration between the CRM platform and the functionalities of the minisites, which encompassed lead management and sales automation.

+**Tech Stack**: AWS.